Using Bitmovin Cloud Connect with Azure

 Resource Quotas

-If you want to run several encodings in parallel, then the default quota limits may not be sufficient.
-In that case, you will have to request limit increases for the following quotas in your Region(s):
+If you want to run several encodings in parallel, the default limits may not be sufficient.
+In that case, you will have to request limit increases for the following resource in your Region(s), through the Quotas page:

 ProviderQuota NameLimit to request

-Microsoft.NetworkPublic IP Addresses - Basic(max. # of encodings) * (max # of instances per encoding)
+Microsoft.NetworkPublic IP Addresses - Basic(maximum number of encodings) * (max # of instances per encoding)

-Microsoft.ComputeStandard DSv3 Family vCPUs(max. # of encodings) * 8
+Microsoft.ComputeStandard DSv3 Family vCPUs(maximum number of encodings) * 8

-Microsoft.ComputeStandard FSv2 Family vCPUs(max. # of encodings) * 8
+Microsoft.ComputeStandard FSv2 Family vCPUs(maximum number of encodings) * 8

-Microsoft.ComputeVirtual Machines(max. # of encodings) * (max # of instances per encoding) - The default value of 25000 should be sufficient
+Microsoft.ComputeVirtual Machines(maximum number of encodings) * (maximum number of instances per encoding) - The default value of 25000 should be sufficient

 Microsoft.ComputeVirtual Machine Scale SetsThe default value of 2500 should be sufficient

-Microsoft.ComputeStandard Storage Managed Disks(max. # of encodings) * (max # of instances per encoding) - The default value of 50000 should be sufficient
+Microsoft.ComputeStandard Storage Managed Disks(maximum number of encodings) * (maximum number of instances per encoding) - The default value of 50000 should be sufficient

-Microsoft.ComputePremium Storage Managed Disks(max. # of encodings) * (max # of instances per encoding) - The default value of 50000 should be sufficient
+Microsoft.ComputePremium Storage Managed Disks(maximum number of encodings) * (maximum number of instances per encoding) - The default value of 50000 should be sufficient

 This implies the standard case: 8 core instances.
 If your use case requires instances with a different number of cores, multiply by that.